Shopify/polaris/src/components/Link/README.md

 ### Unstyled links

-If the existing link styles don't meet the needs of your project, then use the `UnstyledLink` component to create a custom link style.
+If the existing link styles don’t meet the needs of your project, then use the `UnstyledLink` component to create a custom link style.

 ---